standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 to-night.
 The one that was destroyed in old
 Crabbe’s room.
 And to own that up before Masson and Fletcher!
 I couldn’t have done it, Emily.
-{105}And I don’t think it is incumbent upon a man to keep nothing of his secret doings to himself.”
+And I don’t think it is incumbent upon a man to keep nothing of his secret doings to himself.”

 “Neither do I,” said Emily.
 “We should be